 How Is A Formula 1 Car Made?

 How is a FORMULA 1 car made?
 F1 engineers use CAD, Finite Element and Stress Analysis Software to design, analyse and refine the chassis.
 The following steps give a simplified view of the basic steps in the production of all carbon fibre components of the car.
-The main components that make up the chassis are the survivor, roll structures, fuel tanks and ballasts.
+The main components that make up the chassis are the survival cell, roll structures, fuel tanks and ballasts.

 How Is A Formula 1 Car Made?